-Except where noted this report will cover the period April 1, 2018 to March 31, 2019.
+Except where otherwise noted this report covers the period April 1, 2019 to March 31, 2020.

 The Eclipse Foundation’s mission is summarized as follows:

 The Eclipse Foundation’s purpose is to advance our open source software projects and to cultivate their communities and business ecosystems.

 The dedication to this purpose makes the Eclipse community a unique open source community.
 That is, Eclipse’s ongoing success comes from this unique combination of a consistent interest in building open source code and community, and a sustained commitment to creating a commercially successful ecosystem around that code.

 In short, our vision for the Eclipse community is this:

 To be the leading community for individuals and organizations to collaborate on commercially-friendly open source.

 The following are the strategic goals of the Eclipse Foundation for 2020, as established by the Board of Directors.
 Overall, these goals represent a continued drive towards meeting our vision for the Eclipse community.